carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 {: .challenge}

 ## Introduction (5 min)
-If you have been following The Carpentries for a while, you may have observed that online workshops have not only been absent from our recommendations; they have been actively discouraged.
+Prior to 2020, The Carpentries discouraged online workshops.
 This is because a number of Carpentries teaching practices do not naturally transfer to a video conferencing platform.
 Among the challenges:

 * A video conferencing window occupies **space on a learner’s computer**.
-Add a coding window and a collaborative document on a small laptop screen, and you have got a challenge unto itself – independent of the lesson's content.
-* Learners’ **faces are hidden**, especially during screen sharing, which makes it much harder for the instructional team to evaluate how learners are handling the material by observing facial expressions.
+* Learners’ **faces are hidden** which makes it much harder for the instructional team to evaluate how learners are handling the material by observing facial expressions.
 * **No sticky notes!** And asking learners to raise their hands in the chat can be confusing.
 * **Side conversations** present a challenge.
 In a video conference it’s not possible to talk quietly in the back of the room while instruction continues.
-Conversations between helpers and learners as well as those within the instructional team need to be routed elsewhere.
 * **Helpers can’t “drive.”** As much as we recommend against typing on a learner’s machine, this is sometimes necessary for complex problems.
 Remote control of learner machines is not straightforward.
 * **Socialization** doesn’t ‘just happen’.
 Learners can’t chat with a neighbor or socialise around the snack table during a break.

 We will talk about each of these challenges in the course of this workshop.

 In the first part of the workshop, we will talk about technology.
-With the recent global lockdowns, many have had an opportunity to become more familiar with video conferencing and remote collaboration platforms.
-However, the ways in which these work well or present challenges in the context of a workshop can still be surprising!
-You will get some practice using the tools we use, some opportunities to discuss their merits and alternatives, and some time to think through what kind of onboarding your learners will need -- in addition to the content of your workshop!
+You will get some practice using the tools we use, some opportunities to discuss their merits and alternatives, and some time to think through what kind of onboarding your learners will need to participate successfully!

 After the break, we will come back to talk about *teaching*.
-If you are taking this workshop, you have previously taken The Carpentries [Instructor Training workshop](https://carpentries.github.io/instructor-training/).
-Everything you learned there still applies!
-But how?
+Everything you learned in The Carpentries [Instructor Training workshop](https://carpentries.github.io/instructor-training/) still applies, but how?
 We will talk about the mechanics of an online workshop -- how technology and teamwork can create a positive learning environment in your workshop.
-We will brainstorm challenges and demotivating scenarios to avoid.
-You will have an opportunity to practice introducing your workshop and participate in feedback specific to the online  setting, and will take time to start planning your within-team coordination efforts to get your workshop off to the best possible start.

 Please note that this workshop is intended to supplement, but not to replace The Carpentries [Recommendations for Teaching Carpentries Workshops Online](https://carpentries.org/online-workshop-recommendations/).
 Be sure to read those recommendations carefully, and check for useful updates each time you teach!